REVIEW-Bogdanovich's "She's Funny That Way" milks laughs in Venice

 The posh New York scene was a world away from American director Ramin Bahrani's "99 Homes", a grim tale about the lives that were destroyed, but also the big money to be made, during the tidal wave of home foreclosures that washed across Florida after the 2008 mortgage-market collapse in the United States.

-The competition film stars Andrew Garfield as a young construction worker, Dennis Nash, who loses his job - and several weeks' pay -- when a homebuilder he works for goes bust.
+The film that, unlike Bogdanovich's is competing for the festival's main award, stars Andrew Garfield as a young construction worker, Dennis Nash, who loses his job - and several weeks' pay - when a homebuilder he works for goes bust.

 The foreclosure, which sees Nash and his family literally thrown out into the street, is overseen by a financial vulture of a realtor named Rick Carver, played by Michael Shannon ("Boardwalk Empire").